Hans Fritzsche: Biography

-Following the Nazi seizure of power, the Wireless News service with Fritzsche as its head, was incorporated into Joseph Goebbels' Propaganda Ministry on 1 May 1933.
+Following the Nazi seizure of power, with Fritzsche as its head was incorporated into Joseph Goebbels' Propaganda Ministry on 1 May 1933.
 Fritzsche joined the Nazi Party that same day.
-He later joined the Sturmabteilung (SA).
+He later joined the (SA).
 He also was made a member of the Academy for German Law.
 In 1938, Fritzsche became head of the Press Division.
 In November 1942, he became head of the Radio Division.
 Fritzsche had no involvement in creating policy.
 During the war, Fritzsche was Germany's most prominent radio commentator.

-In April 1945, he was present in the Berlin Führerbunker during the last days of Adolf Hitler and Goebbels.
+In April 1945 he was present in the Berlin during the last days of Adolf Hitler and Goebbels.
 After Hitler's suicide on 30 April 1945, Goebbels assumed Hitler's role as chancellor.
 On 1 May, Goebbels completed his sole official act as chancellor.
 He dictated a letter to Soviet Army General Vasily Chuikov, requesting a temporary ceasefire and ordered German General Hans Krebs to deliver it.
 Chuikov commanded the Soviet forces in central Berlin.
 After this was rejected since the Soviets demanded unconditional capitulation, Goebbels decided that further efforts were futile.
 Goebbels then launched into a tirade berating the generals, reminding them Hitler forbade them to surrender.
 Fritzsche left the room to try to take matters into his own hands.
 He went to his nearby office on Wilhelmplatz and wrote a surrender letter addressed to Soviet Marshall Georgy Zhukov.
 An angry and drunk General Wilhelm Burgdorf followed Fritzsche to his office.
 There he asked Fritzsche if he intended to surrender Berlin.
 Fritzsche replied that he was going to do just that.
 Burgdorf shouted that Hitler had forbidden surrender and as a civilian he had no authority to do so.
 Burgdorf then pulled his pistol to shoot Fritzsche, but a radio technician knocked the gun and the bullet misfired, hitting the ceiling.
 Several men then hustled Burgdorf out of the office and he returned to the bunker.
 Fritzsche then left his office and went over to the Soviet lines and offered to surrender the city.